skywind3000/atom-shell-commands/README.md

 Lookup word in manual

-Current word under cursor can be passed to the external executables or scripts, you can use it to look current word in dictionary or manual with a single hotkey pressing:
+Current word under cursor can be passed to the external executables or scripts, you can use it to look up current word in dictionary or manual with a single hotkey pressing:

 ```cson
 {